No description

 Use Version on a deployment to read the currently running Docker container and image information from the remote host.
 WebShare stores the latest image tag, image id, container status, and timestamps on the deployment.

-Use Update on a deployment to pull the latest image, recreate the VPN container with the current generated config, and then refresh the stored Docker version information.
+Use Update on a deployment to pull its configured image reference, recreate the VPN container with the current generated config, and then refresh the stored Docker version information.

 Runtime Files